 Information Technology Services is providing this central location of phishing emails that are received by the campus.
 We make every effort to prevent these types of scams from entering our email gateways and can often block them once they are reported to us.

-- Start of semester, tax season, etc are PRIME TIMES for phishing scams
+- Start of school and tax season are PRIME TIMEs for phishing scams

 - UNL will never ask you for your login or passwords or other personal information.